 Now set 20 years after the original series, at the start of the 20th century, The New Adventures of Black Beauty focuses on Jenny, all grown up and married now, who travels to New Zealand with her stepdaughter Vicky to meet her new husband Nigel there.
 But upon arrival, the two discover that Nigel is missing and the farm they were supposed to live on is deserted.

 With help from a young German called Manfred the two make a home for themselves and meet a beautiful black stallion.
 And since the horse reminds Jenny of the one she left behind in England, she names it Black Beauty.

 Season 2 of the show is set in Australia and features a completely new set of characters.
 The only link season 2 has to the original series and the first season of this show is Black Beauty.

 Where to watch The New Adventures of Black Beauty:

 And last but not least we have Mister Ed, which is probably one of the most famous horse TV shows.

 This series, which aired during the first half of the 1960s, centers on architect Wilbur Post and his wife Carol as they move to a new house and discover that the previous owner had felt a horse behind in the house’s barn.

 But the horse isn’t just your typical stallion.
 It turns out that the horse, whose name is Mister Ed, is able to talk, but only Wilbur.
 Which leads the architect on many amusing adventures.

-Although Mister Ed is a black and white television show and is more than half a century old, the show is enjoyable and fun all the same.
-And thanks to the recognizable speak of Mr. Ed, voiced by Allan “Rocky” Lane, the show’s theme song, and the story in general, Mister Ed truly is an iconic TV show that any horse lover should see at least once.
+Although Mister Ed is a black-and-white television show and is more than half a century old, the show is enjoyable and fun all the same.
+And thanks to the recognizable speech of Mr. Ed, voiced by Allan “Rocky” Lane, the show’s theme song, and the story in general, Mister Ed truly is an iconic TV show that any horse lover should see at least once.